pnnl/NWQ-Sim/vqe/README.md

   make
 ```

-Some user may need to define C and C++ complier for CMake
+Some users may need to define C and C++ compilers for CMake
 ```shell
   cmake .. -DCMAKE_CXX_COMPILER=/usr/bin/g++ -DCMAKE_C_COMPILER=/usr/bin/gcc
 ```

+The specific CXX/C compiler paths can be altered as needed.
+The main emphasis is to ensure that the optimization code has access to C++ STD libraries.
 On OLCF Frontier, you may need to load the cray-python module before using cmake for NLOpt.

-The specific CXX/C compiler paths can be altered as needed, the main emphasis is to ensure that the optimization code has access to C++ STD libraries.
 On OLCF Summit, you may use gcc/9.3 for the compilation of NLOpt:
 ```shell
   module load gcc/9.3.0-compiler_only